OWASP/owasp-mastg/Document/0x05d-Testing-Data-Storage.md

 ### Overview

-This test case focuses on identifying stored sensitive data on a device from an application.
+This test case focuses on identifying stored data from an application and identifying if it is sensitive data.
+As well as furthermore identifying if the sensitive data is securely stored.
 The following checks should be performed:

 - Verify all functionality has been executed in application to ensure data generation.
+- Analyze source code for any sensitive data.
-- Check all application specific files for sensitive data.
+- Check all application specific files for data.
   - This includes SharedPreferences, SQL databases, Realm Databases, Internal Storage, External Storage, etc.
   - Anything that can store data for the application should be checked.
-- Analyze source code for any sensitive data.
+- Check the previously identified files to see if the storage method is sufficiently secure for the data stored.

 ### Static Analysis

 #### Local Storage

-As aforementioned, there are several ways to store information on an Android device.
+As aforementioned in the Theory Overview, there are several ways to store information on an Android device.
 You should therefore check several sources to determine the kind of storage used by the Android app and to find out whether the app processes sensitive data insecurely.

 - Check `AndroidManifest.xml` for read/write external storage permissions, for example, `uses-permission android:name="android.permission.WRITE_EXTERNAL_STORAGE"`.
 - Check the source code for keywords and API calls that are used to store data: